tatenda263/petrophysics/README.md

 ![image](https://github.com/user-attachments/assets/1e0bbbac-9990-4a20-a09c-92d38a10005a)

 Monte Carlo sampling was then used to generate random cuboid 3D samples from the image stack.
-This was to enable me to calculate certain petrophysical parameters that required cuboid 3D images.
+This was to enable the calculation of certain petrophysical parameters that required cuboid 3D images.

 I used a random sample generator with a fixed seed.
 For each seed I tried I manually went through the samples and determined which of the samples were "high-value" i.e. did not touch the edge of the original image stack and did not include the outside of the image stack.

-The code used for their generation is "random_sample_gen2" with the parameters I used to generate the random samples.
+The code used for their generation is "_random_sample_gen2_" The parameters I used to generate the random samples is in the code.
-The number of high-value samples versus seed number is outlined in "good samples.txt" 25 samples were generated and the 11 samples chosen are shown in the table below:
+The number of high-value samples versus seed number is outlined in "_good samples.txt_" 25 samples were generated and the 11 samples chosen are shown in the table below:

 ![image](https://github.com/user-attachments/assets/4edc8c17-afb6-4a1b-974d-e2e052b0c16c)